attuna/perfect-pets/README.md

    - List the details of the treatments provided to a pet based on the results of a given examination.
    - List the details of an unpaid invoice for a given pet owner.
-   - List the details of pens available on a given date for clinics in New York, ordered by clinic number.
+   - List the details of cages available on a given date for clinics in New York, ordered by clinic number.
    - Present a report that provides the total monthly salary for staff at each clinic, ordered by clinic number.